Elly Kleinman

 Elly Kleinman (born 1952) is an American business executive and philanthropist best known as the founder and chief executive officer of the Americare Companies.
 He is the co-chairman of the Ohel Board of Directors, Chairman of Camp Kaylie Board of Trustees, and a former trustee of Maimonides Medical Center.
 In 2012 he was the chairman of 12th Siyum HaShas.

 Early life and education

 Kleinman was born in 1952 to Ethel and Reb Avrohom Isaac Kleinman.
 Both of them were survivors of the Holocaust.
 His parents left Europe for America in 1949.
 In 1955 they settled in Borough Park where his father accepted a position at B'nai Israel of Linden Heights.
 Kleinman pursued his education at Brooklyn College.
-After graduating with a bachelor's degree in psychology, he started working and has since built a successful career in the home healthcare industry.
+After graduating with a bachelor's degree in psychology, he started working and has since built a successful career in the healthcare industry.